swiftlang/swift-evolution/proposals/0382-expression-macros.md

   /// Create a new macro expansion context. public init(moduleName: String, fileName: String)

-   /// Generate a unique local name for use in the macro. public func createUniqueLocalName() -> TokenSyntax
+   /// Generate a unique name for use in the macro. public func createUniqueName() -> TokenSyntax

   /// Emit a diagnostic (i.e., warning or error) that indicates a problem with the macro
   /// expansion.